Fence post hole soil weight considerations can be valuable when selecting the right equipment for the job and in making a job safer.

 Hole Volume Calculator

-The Holey-Moley Digger web site has a Hole Volume Calculator, for round holes.
+The Holey-Moley Digger web site has a Hole Volume Calculator for Round Holes.
 The data table above is conveniently in a drop down menu.
 The calculator output also includes the volume of dirt removed.
 Therefore the calculator takes into consideration the swell factor after the soil is removed from a hole.
 Try it out here to see how much soil will be removed from a hole using a Holey-Moley Fence Post Hole Digger.
 Use 2.25 inches for the hole radius input and use any hole depth desired in inches.
-Hole Volume Soil Weight Swell Calculator
+See the Soil Caculars page here.